Skip to content

 • The “close the loop” principle is essential: effective AI coding agents must be able to test their own work and fix their own mistakes.

 • Mental load increases even as coding time decreases.
-Managing multiple parallel agents requires different skills than traditional development oversight.
+Managing multiple parallel agents requires different skills than traditional development.

 Frequently Asked Questions About AI Coding Agents